Latest detailed observed forecast and environmental conditions

 Degree heating day values can represent a broad range of thermal stress; e.g. three days at 1°C above the local long-term average results in the same degree heating day value as one day at 3°C (Bureau of Meteorology).

-No cyclones are currently affecting the Great Barrier Reef.
+No cyclones crossed the Great Barrier Reef coast this season.

 If you're heading out on the water, download and use the free zoning app so you know where you can go and what you can do.

 We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

 Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.